 In January 2019, Velocity Frequent Flyer introduced a new ‘Carrier Charge’ on all Virgin Australia and some Delta Air Lines flights.
 This is in addition to the usual taxes and fees that are paid on award redemptions.

-Well, the airline has announced that they are increasing those charges for bookings made on or after 8 January 2020.
-They say this is to help them ‘cover increased operating costs’.
+In October last year, the airline announced that they were increasing those charges for bookings made on or after 8 January 2020, which they attributed to partly recovering increased operating costs.

 Current and new Velocity Frequent Flyer carrier charges

 The carrier charge applied to your award booking varies according to the class of travel and destination.
 It currently ranges from $3.50 for a one-way Domestic or Trans-Tasman flight in Economy Class to a hefty $230 for a Business Class flight to Los Angeles.

 For bookings made on or after 8 January 2020, all carrier charges are increasing, except for those to Los Angeles, which are staying the same.

 The increases are uneven.
 Those choosing to redeem their Velocity Points for Domestic and Trans-Tasman flights in Economy Class are hardest hit, with a near tripling of charges.
 Business Class tickets on those routes see the smallest increase, at 55%.

 For international short-haul flights to the Pacific Islands and Southeast Asia (e.g. Bali), both Economy Class and Business Class carrier charges are increasing by 40%.